joellie43/OnTheTrainOf/README.md

 The objective of the game is to make $50 before time runs out (100 seconds).
 Different food have different values, so the game keeps going until this objective is met.

 ### Key:
-Waiter (user) : person
+Waiter (user) : person\n
-Customer : triangles
+Customer : triangles\n
-Food : concentric circles with centers of different colors according to different foods Tables : squares of different colors
+Food : concentric circles with centers of different colors according to different foods\n Tables : squares of different colors\n
-Timer for each customer : 15 seconds, customer turns gradiates from original color to red (red meaning time has run out and the customer will leave angrily)
+Timer for each customer : 15 seconds, customer turns gradiates from original color to red (red meaning time has run out and the customer will leave angrily)\n
-Timer for entire game: top right corner
+Timer for entire game: top right corner\n
-Money Tracker: bottom right corner
+Money Tracker: bottom right corner\n
-Dish Washer: gray box near top right corner
+Dish Washer: gray box near top right corner\n

 ### How to play